parvathivarma/Global-Corruption-Rate/README.md

 <img width="900" alt="screen shot 2017-11-16 at 10 23 11 pm" src="https://user-images.githubusercontent.com/32216143/32932492-1e8f24e8-cb1d-11e7-8923-3763b8d23c2b.png">

 ## Claim
-Corruption is increasing over the year globally
+Corruption is increasing over the year globally.
 The data has been sliced to show the recent 5 years data points.
 Data points from 2012 to 2016 is considered for this study.

 ## Prototype